danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

   defp do_from_list(other, _, _), do: other

   @doc """
-  Converts a zero-indexed map into a multi-dimensional list.
+  Converts a zero-indexed map into a multidimensional list.

   ## Example